Hope Masike

 Ruvimbo Hope Masike, professionally known as Hope Masike (born September 9, 1984) is a Zimbabwean musician and dancer.
 She is known as "The Princess of Mbira" and her music has its roots both in traditional and modern African culture.
 Hope is also the lead singer for Monoswezi.
 She initially studied Fine Art at Harare Polytechnic.

 Biography

 Hope graduated from the Zimbabwe College of Music where she studied Ethnomusicology at Zimbabwe College of Music and later had a breakthrough in the music industry in 2008.
 Hope's music is influenced by African culture, including Francophone and Lusophone Africa.
 It is important to her to maintain African culture in music, but to also "update it" in order to keep it relevant to her audiences.
 She is known as "The Princess of Mbira."
+As of 2022, she was studying for a Master of Philosophy in Art with Arrupe Jesuit University in Harare and also studying French with the Alliance Française de Harare.